 Virginia Institute on Cooperative Education (VICE)

-Each spring, VCC sponsors the Virginia Institute on Cooperative Education, a youth leadership conference for high school youth.
-It’s primary objective is to educate youth about the cooperative form of business through interactive instruction that includes a live business simulation, “Who’s Minding the Store?”
+Each spring, VCC sponsors the Virginia Institute on Cooperative Education, a leadership conference to educate 16-19 year olds about the cooperative form of business through interactive instruction that includes a live business simulation, “Who’s Minding the Store?”
 Students enhance their teamwork, leadership, and communication skills, with top performers having the opportunity to receive up to $2,000 in educational scholarships.

 Graves Mountain Lodge hosts the annual VICE conference.
 Students participate in team competition to run cooperative businesses.
 In doing so, they learn how to making marketing and financial decisions and interpret the results of their decisions through operating statements and financial reports.
 Participants also enjoy organized games and activities and delicous meals.

 Before arriving at the conference

 After submitting their application, students are required to visit the sponsoring cooperative business and complete the “Report on My Visit to a Cooperative” to learn more about the size and operation of this cooperative in their community.
 Participants are emailed information about cooperatives to review prior to the conference, and will be tested on this information.

 Activities begin with an overview and interactive icebreakers to help students learn more about each other.
 The opening session details the history and importance of cooperatives and how they differ from other forms of business.
 Students are then divided into groups to learn about the four main types of cooperative businesses: supply, marketing, electric, and credit, before being tested on the information that has been presented to them.